tobinus/FMA-playlist/README.md

 2. Clone this repository and `cd` into it.

+3. Remove the .dummy files; they're there just so the folder is included in the repository.

+    `rm tracks/.dummy downloaded_tracks/.dummy`

-3. Customize your criteria by editing `FMAdownloader.py`.
+4. Customize your criteria by editing `FMAdownloader.py`.
 By default, the top 1000 tracks available for commercial use are chosen.

-4. Run the program for the first time.
+5. Run the program for the first time.

     `make run`